yottaawesome/ai-playground/README.md

-# ai-playground
+# AI playground

-For learning how to work with AI/LLMs.
+## Introduction

+This is for learning how to work with AI/LLMs, both cloud-based and local ones.
+Most of the samples themselves are AI generated, but I've verified they work locally and so are useful for reference purposes.

+## Technologies

+* C++
+* Ollama
+* React
+* Typescript
+* Tauri